 Transversal Competencies are competencies that are transferable between jobs.
-They are the ones that people used to call experience, some people have called them ‘soft skills’ or ’emotional intelligence’.
+They are what used to be described as “experience”.
+Some people have labelled them ‘soft skills’ or ’emotional intelligence’.

-However, the non-job specific competencies in communication, grit, understanding diversity, working in teams, using information from diverse sources etc., may also be key competencies in this new context.
+However, the non-job specific competencies in communication, grit, understanding diversity, teamwork, using information from diverse sources etc., may also be key competencies in this new context.

 What are Transversal Competencies?